 Supplemental Adapted Physical Education Endorsement

-The exercise science concentration in physical education is designed to prepare students to assume positions as fitness or health promotion directors and exercise trainers and consultants in private or public agencies, health centers, cardiac rehabilitation programs, as well as corporate fitness programs.
-This concentration is also an excellent choice for students in the preprofessional programs in physical therapy, occupational therapy and medicine.
-It does not lead to a state teaching certification.
-Students must have a cumulative and major gpa of at least 2.5, no grade lower than “C-” in required courses, and no incompletes in required courses to do an internship and be recommended for graduation.
+The exercise science concentration in physical education is designed to prepare students to assume positions as fitness or health promotion directors and personal trainers and consultants in private or public agencies, health centers, cardiac rehabilitation programs, as well as corporate fitness programs.
+This concentration is also an excellent choice for students in the professional programs in physical therapy, occupational therapy and medicine.
+It does not lead to state teaching certification.
+Students must have a cumulative and major GPA of at least 2.5, no grade lower than “C-“ in required courses, and no incompletes in required courses to do an internship and be recommended for graduation.

 In addition to the general education requirements, the following courses must be taken: PE 1800, 2210, 2220, 2400, 2430, 2500, 2800, 3040, 3900, 4010, 4150, 4630, 4800, 4910, 4930, 4940, HPER 3090, HED 3030, 4550, PHYS 1110, 1154, CHEM 1120, PSYC 1010, four hours of physical activity core from ABCD categories (PEA 111P, 111Q, 111T, 111S, 111V, 111Z, 112D, 112H, 112I, 112L, 112N, 112P) and 15 hours of professional electives from ABCD core categories.